Sorry, Not Sorry: Why We’re So Bad At Apologizing (And How To Get Better)

 The key, like most things in life, is balance: trusting our intuition while not accepting each of our thoughts as gospel.

-If you like analogies, we are all like factories and our thoughts are the widgets we produce; many of our thought-widgets are great, but it’s not unusual for some of them to have defects due to “factory errors” like cognitive biases, inflated risk assessment, or missing information.
+If you like analogies, we are all like factories and our thoughts are some of the widgets we produce; many of our thought-widgets are great, but it’s not unusual for some of them to have defects due to “factory errors” like cognitive biases, inflated risk assessment, or missing information.
 Every production line has variability, and our brains (even the smartest ones) are no exception.
 Our role is quality control: deciding which thoughts to greenlight and which ones to toss in the trash bin.

 Anatomy of a good apology

 Just the other day my daughter was upset that we had said we would put up wallpaper in her room two months ago, and still hadn’t.
 Instead of pushing back, my husband apologized for taking longer than he’d said he would and committed to getting it done by the end of the month.
+We were gearing up for a complaining session, but instead… she relaxed.
+The moment passed.
+We all moved on.

 The importance of atonement